UCD-Physics/Advanced-Lab-Website/content/docs/dacq/05_Fresnel_Ultrasound/index.md

 A class (`PicoSerial`) is provided in this GitHub repository to facilitate easy communication with the Pi Pico.
-The serial over USB approach basically sends the commands over a serial line and reads back the response that would have been seen in Thonny.
-Thus, there are extra characters like `'>>>'` which are handled.
+The serial over USB approach uses the Pi Pico's REPL mode (Read-Evaluate-Print Loop) where commands received by the Pi Pico are read and echod to the terminal (serial line), evaluated, answer printed, and then repeat.
+This means that prompts seen in the terminal in Thonny ('`>>>`') are included and must be handled.
 Also, Python strings must be encoded as UTF8 for sending and decoded from UTF8 for receiving - this is handled automatically by the `PicoSerial` class.
+Sample code for doing this is provided.

 There is also an issue with timing - to read blocks of text a timeout must be specified and  if a command takes longer than the timeout (default is 1 s) to execute on the Pi Pico then a black line is returned and a re-read must happen.
 The PicoSerial class has a function which re-reads until a non-empty response is received.